College of Education and Human Development

 Bachelor of science (BS) in youth studies

-Earn your Bachelor of Science (BS) in Youth Studies, and graduate with the skills to work with youth in educational and recreational settings.
+Earn your Bachelor of Science (BS) in Youth Studies, and graduate with the skills to work with youth in a wide variety of fields, including educational settings, human services agencies, county and state programs, and community and nonprofit organizations.

 60 credits in program